ChurchSuite and GDPR

 The new General Data Protection Regulation (GDPR) came into effect on 25th May 2018 and introduces a number of significant changes that will impact the way an organisation processes personal data for EU citizens.

-In Summer 2017 we produced a GDPR case study to help churches prepare for some of the main the changes being introduced.
+In Summer 2017 we produced a GDPR case study to help churches prepare for some of the changes being introduced.

 How can ChurchSuite help you with GDPR compliance?

 We're committed to ongoing development of functionality to help churches comply with best-practice and compliance, both for those already in your database, but also for new people that you'll add in the future.
 Obviously we're not responsible for your church's compliance, and certainly the GDPR extends to far more than just your use of ChurchSuite.

 The remainder of this article summarises some of the key GDPR features we've introduced to the platform to help churches in their compliance as they use ChurchSuite.

 - We now log all My ChurchSuite password reset requests against the Address Book contact, and we log all user password reset request against the User's profile.

 - When viewing people in your database we've made it much clearer for you to see how and when new people are added to your database.
 You can now see the "created by" user/date/time stamp when viewing a contact, child or giver's profile page.
 Previously this was only visible when editing a person.
 Now located under the 'Recent Activity' section you can see at a glance when a person was first added to your database and how/by whom.